Seitan: History

-Etymology of seitan
+Etymology

-The word seitan is of Japanese origin and was coined in 1961 by George Ohsawa, a Japanese advocate of the macrobiotic diet, to refer to a wheat gluten product created by Ohsawa's student Kiyoshi Mokutani.
+The word seitan is of Japanese origin and was coined in 1961 by George Ohsawa, a Japanese advocate of the macrobiotic diet, having been shown it by one of his students, Kiyoshi Mokutani.
 In 1962, wheat gluten was sold as seitan in Japan by Marushima Shoyu K.K.
-It was imported to the West in 1969 by the American company Erewhon.
+It was imported to the West under that name in 1969 by the American company Erewhon.
 The etymology of seitan is uncertain, but it is believed to come from combining the characters 生 (sei, "fresh, raw") and 蛋 (tan, from 蛋白 (tanpaku, "protein")).